iwankurniasteam-bit/OpenJSH/README.md

 # OpenJSH
 a Java-based alternative shell for Windows, macOS, and Linux.
-Java 17 only is required
+Java 17 is required.
+Not newer nor older

 OpenJSH is a lightweight bash-like shell for macOS, Windows, and Linux (all distros).
 This java 17-based shell runs perfectly alongside bash/zsh as an operating environment.